nccgroup/raccoon/README.md

 Raccoon only examines Profiles and Permission Sets with active users to reduce the verbosity of its output.
 Information about this is displayed, after which:
 * Global Sharing Overrides are displayed first since Profiles and Permission Sets that are allowed to 'View All Data' and 'Modify All Data' have rights over ALL objects.
 * Each object is then audited in turn with read+edit+delete privileges considered first, then read+edit, and lastly just read.
-A Profile or Permission Set is only listed once within the output - in the section containing the highest set of effective permissions.
+A Profile or Permission Set is only listed once within the output (in the section containing the highest set of effective permissions).
 This is to avoid repetition - for example, it is implicit that a Profile with 'Modify All Data' has read+edit+delete on all the objects specified; thus, it is only shown under "Global Sharing Overrides", it is not also listed under each object's results.
 The only exception is when Profiles or Permission Sets with the global 'View All Data' privilege have further edit/delete permissions enabled at the object level.
 * For each object, the *existence* of Sharing Rules is highlighted but not qualified further.

 If assignment of privileges has been granted through a Permission Set Group, as opposed to a single Permission Set, an asterisk appears as an indentation marker to the left of the name instead of the usual hyphen (`Accounts PS Group` in the above sample output).
-In addition, whether the Profile or Permission Set is custom is also shown.
+In addition, whether the Profile or Permission Set is custom is also shown (for Permission Sets custom means "created by an admin" otherwise it "is standard and related to a specific permission set license" [[ref](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_permissionset.htm)]).

 For both global and object sharing, Profiles and Permission Sets are ordered to reflect the likely interest.
 The first level of ordering concerns which type of user is assigned - 'guest' (unauthenticated) first, followed by 'external' (various types of portal user) then 'internal' (anything else).
 It is important to note that 'external' here is related to the definition used in the context of the 'external sharing model' [[ref](https://help.salesforce.com/articleView?id=sf.security_owd_external.htm&type=5)].
 The idea here is to highlight potentially excessive sharing for unauthenticated or portal users.
 However, it is somewhat experimental because the Salesforce documentation is not comprehensive in its list of valid 'UserType' values for the 'User' object [[ref](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_user.htm)].
 As a result, it is possible that misclassification could occur - please [file an issue](#reporting-bugs) in such a case.
 The second level of ordering is based on the number of active users - highest first (the total number of assigned users is also displayed for information).